USS Benson: Pacific service

 Detached from this duty late in January 1945, Benson returned to the United States for yard repairs and training during February.
 After a convoy-escort run to Plymouth, England, in April, the destroyer received orders to the Pacific.
 Accordingly, she transited the Panama Canal on 12 May and reached Pearl Harbor on the 29th.
 The destroyer spent a bit more than a month in Hawaiian waters and then got underway on 14 June to escort aircraft carriers USS Lexington (CV-16), USS Cowpens (CVL-25) and USS Hancock (CV-19) in their air strikes against Wake Island.
 Then, following upkeep at Leyte in the Philippines, she proceeded to Ulithi.
-Until VJ day on 15 August, the warship performed convoy and patrol duty between Ulithi and Okinawa.
+Until V-J Day on 15 August, the warship performed convoy and patrol duty between Ulithi and Okinawa.
+She transferred released American PoWs from Hakodaye, Hokkaido, together with HMS Barfleur for British and Commonwealth PoWs, to Tokyo Bay for recovery and transport home.
 She served in the screen for the first occupation troops for Yokohama, who landed on 2 and 3 September 1945.

 In the two months following the surrender of Japan, the destroyer escorted five different convoy groups between the Philippines and Tokyo Bay.
 Ordered back to the United States for inactivation, Benson got underway from Yokohama on 4 November 1945 and moored at the Charleston Navy Yard, on 6 December.
 She was decommissioned there on 18 March 1946, placed in reserve, and assigned to the Charleston Group of the Atlantic Reserve Fleet.

 Benson (DD-421) earned four battle stars for her World War II service.

-As of 2017, no other ship in the United States Navy has been named Benson.
+As of 2023, no other ship in the United States Navy has been named Benson.